Samwakelam/03_JAVASCRIPT_PASSWORD_GENERATOR_SLW/README.md

 #### DIfficulties

-I'm so close with having a check box functioning code. the password is sat in the DEVtools under myPass1
+(Update 02.10.2020 - 22.42) - I'm so close with having a check box functioning code. the password is sat in the DEVtools under myPass1

+(Update 02.10.2020 - 22.55) - I have descovered there is a general problem if there are any solutions unchecked.
+I have been testing the function with all checked.
+I need to possibly put an if else statment in the is checked section.

 ![Password Generator checkbox dev tools](assets/images/screenshots/devtools-min.JPG)